Manifold Data Mining Inc.

-Data Products
+Data products

 Their data products include demographics (e.g. geo-demographics), consumer behaviour, and a number of other categories.
 The Canadian census is conducted every 5 years, so in order to produce inter-censal estimates, e.g. for Sault Ste.
 Marie, they need to take into consideration other factors.
 They also consider factors which affect the standard census such as undercount.

 All data products are modelled down to the 6-digit postal code level and various levels of census geographic units, with each postal code averaging 10–15 households.

 Manifold is a partner of Vividata and Numeris, and models their survey responses down to the 6-digit postal code level, i.e. all across Canada and in markets not covered by their surveys.

-CanaCode Lifestyle Clusters
+CanaCode lifestyle clusters

 One of their popular data products is CanaCode Lifestyles, which is a lifestyle segmentation system based on over 10,000 variables, ranging from demographic to spending to consumer behaviour and media usage patterns.

-Scientific Research
+Scientific research

 Manifold Data Mining has also published numerous peer-reviewed research papers on topics such as Type 2 Diabetes.
 Manifold also publishes papers on Machine Learning techniques like collaborative filtering, which they use in their modelling and as part of their proprietary techniques.

-Other Usage
+Other usage

 Manifold is often cited by municipalities in their community profiles, 5 and 10 year economic and land development plans.

 Manifold's data has been used by university researchers, for example those investigating poverty odds, living standards, and low socio-economic status.